lunchbag/hugo-blog/content/posts/the-biggest-mistakes-i-ve-made-with-lunch-money-so-far.md

 # Mistake: ... and charging too high

 Over the course of 4 weeks, I experimented with pricing.
 I basically raised my price every time I came out with a new major feature, which, at that time, was happening on a weekly basis.
 These are core features to the product today, such as CSV import (+$2/month) and the Query Tool (+$1/month).
 My pricing basically went from $3/month to $5/month to $6/month and finally $8/month.

-At $8/month, I noticed a significant drop in user signups.
-However, this alone was not a mistake until it was further compounded with my next one...

 # Mistake: Offering too long of a free trial